 The Grims were inspired by the Twin Cities' burgeoning food truck industry (it is hoped that Burnsville's own mobile food truck, will also be in attendance on Sept.
 21) .

 "If you want to start a food sale business it has to be a heck of a lot cheaper to do it in a truck than to actually open a restaurant.
 I’ve read that it takes anywhere from $50,000 to $100,000 to open a food truck compared to $500,000 and more for an actual restaurant space," Grim wrote.
 "So are fashion trucks on that same path?
 I think so."

 The Truck Party will also feature one of the first occasional shops to open up south of the river, Occasionally Yours, which sells home goods and other items made of recycled materials.
 For those who are unfamiliar with the concept, occasional shops are open only a few days a month.
-They are a growing trend in the metro area.
+They are a in the metro area.

 The challenged for these businesses is to connect with the buying public, which requires constant networking and hustle.
 Peterson's party is intended to bring businesses and buyers together in a relaxed, fun environment.